Read our guide to the best golf hybrid clubs. Find your perfect club and transform your scoring.

 How To Choose The Right Hybrid

-It’s one thing knowing what the best hybrids on the market are, and something else entirely choosing which model to add to your bag.
+It’s one thing knowing what the best golf hybrid clubs on the market are, and something else entirely choosing which model to add to your bag.
 So, how do you make such a decision?

 In an ideal world, a properly executed club fitting will provide the answers – the amount of data available covering things like swing speed, club path, ball speed, angle of attack, and distance is quite staggering.
 One of these will definitely get the right make and model in your hands.